 3. Engaged Listening

-Communication requires engaged listening; therefore, planning your next sentence, checking emails and text messages or just thinking about what you want for lunch interferes with your ability to focus.
+It might be surprising, but effective communicators listen carefully.
+Communication requires engaged listening; therefore, planning your next sentence, checking emails and text messages, or just thinking about what you want for lunch interferes with your ability to focus.
 Staying focused from one moment to the next ensures that you do not miss any of the nonverbal cues used during the conversation.
+It also makes the sender feel heard and helps you get a clear message.

 - During discussions, concentrate on the here and now.